The Kid with a Bike: Production

 Luc Dardenne said that he and his brother Jean-Pierre had for a long time had the idea of a film about "a woman who helps a boy emerge from the violence that holds him prisoner."
 Writing the screenplay took one year including a few breaks.
 In the earliest drafts, the character Samantha was a doctor and not a hairdresser.
 The script was structured with a fairytale in mind, where the boy would lose his illusions and Samantha would appear as a fairy-like figure.
 By not explaining much about the characters' past and psychology, the brothers aimed to avoid sentimentality.
-Throughout the writing process the brothers strove to maintain a strong clarity in the overall work and to avoid gloom, which is why the brothers, according to Jean-Pierre, decided to omit "any form of vulgarity in the teenagers' language, even though they're street criminals."
+Throughout the writing process the brothers strove to maintain a strong clarity in the overall work and to avoid gloom, which is why the brothers, according to Jean-Pierre, decided to omit "any form of vulgarity in the teenagers' language, even though they're street criminals".

 The film is a co-production with 46% investment from its directors' Belgian company Les Films du Fleuve, 44% from its French Archipel 35, and 10% from Italy's Lucky Red.
 It received further funding from the CNC, Eurimages, Wallimage, Radio Télévision Belge de la Communauté Française, and the Belgian French Community.

 Cécile de France was offered the role of Samantha soon after the screenplay was finished, as the brothers believed she would be able to portray the kindness of the character with her body and face alone.
 For the casting of the boy, Cyril, the production team held around 100 auditions.
-Thomas Doret was the fifth applicant the brothers met, and according to Jean-Pierre, "it clicked right away."
+Thomas Doret was the fifth applicant the brothers met, and according to Jean-Pierre, "it clicked right away".
 The team rehearsed for a month on the actual sets in full costume.

-The 55-day shoot commenced in Belgium in August and ended 15 October 2010.
+The 55-day shoot commenced in Belgium in August 2010 and ended on 15 October.
 It was the first time the Dardenne brothers made a film in the summer.
 The film was made under the production title Délivrez-moi! which means "Set me free!"

 Unusually for a film by the Dardenne brothers, there is music in the film.
 According to Luc, they hesitated for a long time, but eventually decided that music would serve the film's structure: "In a fairytale there has to be a development, with emotions and new beginnings.
 It seemed to us that music, at certain points, could act like a calming caress for Cyril."